Why Meet With Your MLA?

 Your Guide to Meet With Your MLA

 #1 Get yourself informed on the issue.
-Check out the video on this page visually comparing the legislation between the provinces.
+Check out the Comparing Other Provinces video visually comparing the legislation between the provinces.

-#3 Read the Facts & Arguments page and download a copy of the PDF for this page BC Wrongful Death Facts & Arguments January 30 2021.
+#3 Read the Facts & Arguments page and download a copy of the PDF BC Wrongful Death Facts & Arguments January 30 2021.
 This will equip you with all of the arguments on this issue to counter any of the questions, or rebuttals that your MLA may have.

 #4 The BC NDP and ICBC claim they have “fixed” this problem already with ICBC.
 When comparing to other provinces across Canada, this is simply not true.
 Read How ICBC No-Fault Fails British Columbians in Cases Wrongful Death and Continues to Allow Wrongdoers to Escape Accountability January 30 2021 which illustrates how this is not the case.